WSU-kduncan/cs3900-f24-cs3900-CS3900-GP-Starter/Agile-MVP-BusinessNeedsAnalysis.md

 > Define the specific audience or customer segment for the MVP

-Pet shelters with a large influx of animals and adopters.
+Busy pet shelters handling high volumes of animals and adoption requests.

 ## Solution Overview

 > Provide a high-level overview of the solution your MVP will offer.

-  Our product will increase adoption rates by making it easier for the adopters to find a pet, and for the staff to evaluate the adopters.
+Our solution simplifies the adoption process for adopters and helps staff efficiently manage applications, boosting adoption rates and shelter operations.